Blooym/nael/README.md

 ### Prebuilt binaries

 Pre-built binaries are available for all targets that `cargo-dist` can support and are built using the latest versions of Rust.
-To download one for your system, go to the [GitHub releases page](https://github.com/Blooym/Nael/releases/latest) and download the right release asset for your architecture and operating system add place it somewhere in your system `$PATH`.
+To download one for your system, go to the [GitHub releases page](https://github.com/Blooym/nael/releases/latest) and download the right release asset for your architecture and operating system add place it somewhere in your system `$PATH`.

 ### Other package managers

 Nael is not available from any package manager at this time.

-## Setting up DALAMUD_HOME with Nael
+## Setting up DALAMUD_HOME with nael

 > [!NOTE]
 > Testing is required here.
 PRs are welcome to help improve this section!